Am I an I or a We?

 An identical twin told me the following story.
 She was in a beauty shop where she saw a set of identical twins sitting side-by-side under the hair dryers talking to each other.
 She watched them with fascination and had the thought, "I wonder what that feels like."
 Then she remembered that she was an identical twin.
 What she felt was the longing that all people experience to be back in a time prior to the existence of separation and loneliness, to be one with another person.
 Because twins shared the same womb before birth and before psychological separateness, I believe they can feel this longing infinitely more intensely than non-twins.

-One of the most widely circulated photos in the last few years tenderly demonstrates that the twin bond is formed in the womb.
+One of the most widely circulated photos in the past few years tenderly demonstrates that the twin bond is formed in the womb.
 A 1995 article in the Worcester Gazette (Mass.) entitled "The Rescuing Hug,"* described twins born prematurely and put in separate incubators, a standard practice.
 Three weeks after birth one of the twins was in critical condition; the nurses were unable to stabilize her and feared she would die.
 With the parents' consent, they put the twins together in one incubator.
 The healthy twin snuggled up to the sick twin and wrapped her tiny arm around her sister.
 Within minutes the sick twin's blood oxygen rates were the best they had been since she was born.

 How these–or any twins–move from a "we" position to an "I" position is a primary task of childhood and sometimes adulthood.
 It is a difficult task for any human being, and exponentially so for twins.
 Through repetitive interactions with our environment, we begin to discover who we are by separating ourselves out from the rest of the world.
 The primary separation is from mother.